 You study core papers each year.
-In Year 2 you choose a specialised pathway.
-Each pathway has a limited number of places.
+In Year 2 we offer specialised studio programmes within specific areas of communication design.
+Some studio programmes may have a limited number of places.

 The core Communication Design Studio I and II (Visual Language) papers cover line, tone, composition and colour, layout design, typography, drawing, and photography.
 Design Research I (Design History) investigates the ideas that have shaped design as a profession.
 You also study Materials and Media I and II (Design Fundamentals), which covers principles of graphic design for both print and screen applications.